Ulbora/ccount_service/README.md

 # Ccount Service

 A Rust microservice backend for Ccount.
-Ccount is a calory counting Webassembly application written in Rust.
+Ccount is a calorie counting Webassembly application written in Rust.